Foreign relations of Yugoslavia: Socialist Yugoslavia

 During the first post-war years new Yugoslav state was closely aligned with the Soviet Union and involved into dispute over the Free Territory of Trieste and the Greek Civil War.
 In May 1945, 4,650 Greek refugees, mostly male members of ELAS, settled in the village of Maglić with the help of Yugoslav government.
 From 1945 to 1948, it was a sui generis case of Greek extraterritorial jurisdiction.
 This period was sharply ended in 1948 after the Tito–Stalin split.

 Yugoslavia initially pursued development of relations among non-bloc neutral European states as a way to avoid isolation and preserve certain level of independence without alienating major powers.
 In this period Yugoslavia joined the Second Balkan Pact.
 Belgrade however perceived that in deeply divided Europe there was shrinking maneuvering space for neutral countries and followed the development of what will be called process of Finlandization with great concern.
 In 1956 the Belgrade declaration ended the period of significant dependence on the Western bloc.
-The Declaration guaranteed noninterference in Yugoslavia’s internal affairs and legitimized right to different forms of socialist development in different countries.
+The Declaration guaranteed noninterference in Yugoslavia's internal affairs and legitimized right to different forms of socialist development in different countries.
 While the declaration failed in achieving lasting rapprochement between the two countries (result of the Yugoslav anxiety over the Hungarian Revolution of 1956) it had an effect on Yugoslav disengagement from the Balkan Pact with NATO member states of Turkey and Greece.

 Yugoslavia subsequently discovered new allies among former colonies and mandate territories beyond Europe.
-Yugoslavia supported Egypt during the Suez Crisis.
+Yugoslavia supported Nasserist Egypt during the Suez Crisis.
 Yugoslavia developed its relations with India beginning with the time of their concurrent mandate at the UN Security Council from the end of 1949 onward.
 Yugoslavia was one of the founding members of the Non-Aligned Movement which enabled this comparatively small and underdeveloped country to play one of the most prominent diplomatic role during the Cold War.

 Yugoslav crisis which escalated into breakup of the country and Yugoslav Wars turned into one of the major policy and security issues in the first decade after the end of the Cold War.